Before docking an employee’s pay, make sure Payroll knows what’s fair and what’s not

 2. Employers can legally deduct an exempt employee’s pay when he or she is on a business trip.

-3. Paying an exempt employee on Family Medical Leave Act (FMLA) leave at an hourly rate is permissible.
+3. Paying an exempt employee on Family and Medical Leave Act (FMLA) leave at an hourly rate is permissible.

 THE ANSWERS